WillSullivan/idownvotedbecause/stackoverflow/nomcve.md

  * complete – contains all parts needed to reproduce the problem
  * verifiable – would compile if run, and exhibits the problem described in the question cannot be easily, if at all, answered.
-When a code sample exibits these qualities, it is generally referred to as an [MCVE](https://stackoverflow.com/help/mcve).
+When a code sample has these qualities, it is generally referred to as an [MCVE](https://stackoverflow.com/help/mcve).

 ## Why this is a problem {#whythisisaproblem}
 {::comment}In this section, detail why the post has problems{:/}